123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 > you see and how you measure value without ever being fully aware that that's what you're doing.
 > [^3]

-## What genuinely makes my inner world soften”:
+## What genuinely makes my inner world soften:

 - Calm, slow energy, not hyper or performative
 - Slightly awkward or introverted but self-aware